barchart/binary-serializer-public/dotnet/README.md

 const byte entityId = 1;

-// Creates a instance of Serializer class for the specified class with provided entity id Serializer<TestEntity> serializer = new(entityId);
+// Create a Serializer instance for the specified class with provided entity id Serializer<TestEntity> serializer = new(entityId);

 // Serialize the entity into a byte array